bill-amadio/Spoon-Knife/testReadMe.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## How to run sex-prediction-from-RNASeq
+## How to run sex-prediction-from-seq

 To run the full pipeline of data prep, model building, model evaluation and results presentation, call the bash script: